The Novice (film): Plot

 In the spring, Alex and Jamie race to determine who will take the spot of a 1V Rower who has left the team due to a broken collarbone.
 Alex loses, sensing that the team was assisting the more popular Jamie by sandbagging while rowing on Alex's boat.
 Dejected, Alex cuts herself near her ribs, while an infection from the wound on her palm begins to spread up her arm.
 Dani breaks up with Alex due to her increasingly destructive behavior.
-Alex accuses Jamie of cheating to win the spot, and Jamie tells her that she learned that despite letting Jamie think she needed the scholarship, she's just another silver spoon student.
-Jamie says she had Alex's back before, but now no one on the team has any respect for Alex.
+Alex accuses Jamie of cheating to win the spot.
+Jamie, who had previously believed that Alex was seeking the same scholarship as herself, angrily retorts that Alex is yet another "silver spoon student".

-In the last week of the season the team has a casual, friendly competition, but Alex publicly declares she will break Highsmith's team record.
-The girls row in individual boats in the dark hours of a cold early morning.
+In the final week of the season, the team hosts a casual, friendly competition, during which Alex declares her intent to break Highsmith's team record.
+The girls row in individual boats.
 Alex collides her boat into Highsmith's, who is thrown into the water.
-The rule is row in rain but never lightning, and the rest of the team starts to row back owing to the increasing severity of the storm, but Alex persists despite their warnings.
+Due to a severe storm, the rest of the team begins to row back to shore, but Alex persists despite their warnings.
 Alex runs into Jamie's boat as well and is thrown into the water, but climbs back on and continues rowing into the storm.

 Alex finishes the race and looks at her watch.
 She returns to the training building to the silent shock of her team members and coaches.
 She erases her name from the team chalkboard, undresses and leaves the team jersey and walks away.
 The last sight of Alex leaves the happy ending or not up to the viewer.